OWASP/samm/Current Releases/v2.0b/core/operations/o-operational-management.md

 The organization regularly audits compliance with established administrative controls, and closely monitors performance and operation of automated mechanisms, including backups and record deletions.
 Monitoring tools quickly detect and report failures in automation, permitting the organization to take timely corrective action.

 The organization reviews and updates the data catalog regularly, to maintain its accurate reflection of the data landscape.
 Regular reviews and updates of processes and procedures maintain their alignment with the organization's policies and priorities.

-### Maturity Questions
-#### Q 1
-Is automated monitoring in place, to detect attempted or actual violations of the Data Protection Policy?

-*Answer Options*

-- No
-- Yes, for some data
-- Yes, for approx. half of the data
-- Yes, for most or all of the data

-#### Q 2
-Are administrative data protection controls audited?

-*Answer Options*

-- No
-- Yes, we did it once
-- Yes, we do it every few years
-- Yes, we do it at least annually

-#### Q 3
-Are the data catalogue and data protection policies/procedures reviewed and updated?

-*Answer Options*

-- No
-- Yes, we do it when requested
-- Yes, we do it every few years
-- Yes, we do it at least annually

-### Quality Indicators

-### Notes

-### Guidance

-- DLP and data vaults as examples - anomaly detection
-- Watermarks on documents?
-To help you trace leaks

 # B: System decomissioning / Legacy management